roshaneforde/html-template/README.md

-# Roshane Forde -  Landing Page
+# HTML Template

-This is a simple landing page.
-It is built with pure HTML, CSS and JavaScript.
-It is also responsive and mobile friendly.
+This is a simple HTML template that I use to start my projects.
+It includes a basic folder structure with some default styles.
+It also uses laravel mix to compile the assets and copy them to the dist folder.

 ## Development